napari/docs/docs/howtos/layers/points.md

 ## When to use the points layer

 The points layer allows you to display an `NxD` array of `N` points in `D` coordinates.
-You can adjust the size, face color, and edge color of all the points independently.
-You can also adjust the opactiy, edge width, and symbol representing all the points simultaneously.
+You can adjust the size, face color, and border color of all the points independently.
+You can also adjust the opactiy, border width, and symbol representing all the points simultaneously.

 Each data point can have annotations associated with it using the `Points.properties` dictionary.
-These properties can be used to set the face and edge colors of the points.
+These properties can be used to set the face and border colors of the points.
 For example, when displaying points of different classes/types, one could automatically set color the individual points by their respective class/type.
-For more details on point properties, see the "setting point edge and face color with properties" below or the [point annotation tutorial](../../tutorials/annotation/annotate_points).
+For more details on point properties, see the "setting point border and face color with properties" below or the [point annotation tutorial](../../tutorials/annotation/annotate_points).

 ## A simple example